NativeAIHub

 PR per completed task

-Cloud sandbox vs. local execution: what is the difference?
+Cloud vs. local execution: what is the difference?